- Chart

 Market Position

-Market Share: HDV holds a significant market share within the high dividend ETF category.
+Market Share: As of a recent reporting period, HDV holds a significant market share within the high dividend ETF segment, reflecting its popularity and the appeal of its investment strategy.

 Competitors